Race #7 in the Michigan Triathlon Series worth Double Points!

 You must wear your chip and strap on your left ankle for the entire event, start to finish.

-Following your finish you will be directed down the finish chute where there will be a chair and two bins with disinfectant solution for your chip/strap.
-Please remove your chip/strap, RE-VELCRO it and toss into the bin.
+Following your finish you will be directed down the finish chute where there will be a chair and two bins with a disinfectant solution for your chip/strap.
+Please remove your chip/strap, RE-VELCRO it, and toss it into the bin.

 We provide all the timing and scoring services for each and every event we host.
 This will be with ChampionChip or Chrono Track timing systems.

 Throughout the course, there will be sets of timing mats or gators, typically under structures, indicating finish, bike in, run out, swim finish, etc. You must cross over these areas.
 Do NOT avoid them or attempt to jump over them.

 Every effort will be made to supply you with a swim, bike, run, transition 1, transition 2, and finish times.
 However, it is explicitly expressed that the electronic timing systems are not fool proof.
 They are electronics and computers which are outside in the elements and they are not perfect systems.
 We along with any other timer out there can only score what is captured in a system.

 These are posted at the event in and around the post event areas.
 This area is designated with a large purple RESULTS flag.
 Results are rarely 100% final at the time of the awards ceremony due to post race corrections.